 What Researchers Did

-Researchers conducted a randomized controlled trial in China assigning 80 patients with chronic insomnia at high altitude to either 10 days of hyperbaric oxygen treatment or standard care, measuring sleep quality, fatigue, anxiety, and depression.
+Researchers conducted a randomised controlled trial in China assigning 80 patients with chronic insomnia at high altitude to either 10 days of hyperbaric oxygen treatment or standard care, measuring sleep quality, fatigue, anxiety, and depression.

 What They Found